247sathish/AndroidPreparation/README.md

 			Huge amount of interfaces for interaction between layers.
 			The code size is quite excessive.

-MVVM:It is a Model-View-ViewModel.
+`MVVM:`It is a Model-View-ViewModel.
 It losses the tight coupling between each component and reduces the glue classes.

 Works on the concept of observables.
 Children don't have reference to the parent, they only have reference by observables.